mlswg/mls-architecture/draft-ietf-mls-architecture.md

-While it's natural to think of a messaging system as consisting of groups of users, possibly using different devices, in MLS the basic unit of operation is not the user but rathr the "client".
+While it's natural to think of a messaging system as consisting of groups of users, possibly using different devices, in MLS the basic unit of operation is not the user but rather the "client".
 Formally, a client is a set of cryptographic objects composed of public values such as a name (an identity), a public encryption key, and a public signature key.
 As usual, a user demonstrates ownership of